commercionetwork/commercionetwork/x/did/spec/01_state.md

 | `did:identities:[address]:[updated]` | &rarr; | _Identity_ |

 This operation uses the block time (guaranteed to be deterministic and always increasing) to populate the `Updated` field of `Metadata`.
-This timestamp is also used to populate the `Created` field, but only for the first version of the `Identity`.
+This timestamp is also used to populate the `Created` field, but only for the first version of the `Identity`, that will be maintained in the newer versions.

 ## The `Identity` type